abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 > A preorder, any preorder, can be seen as a *category with at most one morphism between two given objects*--- for any $A$ and $B$, we say that if $A ≤ B$ then a morphism $A \to B$ exists.
 The identity morphism exist because of reflexivity.
 > The converse is also true: any category with no more than one morphism between two objects can be seen as a preorder.

-An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in preorders *all diagrams commute*.
+An interesting fact that follows from they having at most one morphism between given two objects, is that in preorders *all diagrams commute automatically*.

 **Task 6:** Prove this.